+Living alone can be a wonderful thing.
 It can mean independence, privacy, and doing life your own way.

-But it can also mean something uncomfortable that we don’t talk about enough:
+But it can also mean something uncomfortable that we don’t talk about enough: if something goes wrong, there may be no one to notice straight away.

 In Australia, more than 2.4 million people live alone — by choice, by circumstance, or somewhere in between.
 And while many of us have friends, family or neighbours who care deeply, there’s often no regular check-in system built into everyday life.